 Generally, all items listed in the IRS Publication 502 are eligible for reimbursement through an ICHRA.
 Employers have the option to limit this list and some employers may even opt to only cover individual health insurance premiums.

-Trovia’s reimbursement process is simple!
-Trovia supports these contributions and reimbursements:
+With Nexben’s ICHRA solution, the reimbursement process is simple!
+It supports these contributions and reimbursements:

 Gathering receipts and filling out reimbursement forms is not necessary.
-With Trovia:
+With our solution:

 • The employer defines the monthly contribution allowance that will be available to each employee class